My name is Evan Wright. I am a member of the Church of Jesus Christ of Latter-Day Saints.

 Q&A about The Church of Jesus Christ of Latter-Day Saints:

-• Yes, however, it is way more appropriate to call us the Church of Jesus Christ of Latter-Day Saints.
-Some other terms that are okay to use are “Latter Day Saints” or “Restored Church of Jesus Christ”.
-“LDS” is also a better term than “Mormon”, but it would still be preferred to use one of the other names.
+- Yes, however, it is way more appropriate to call us the Church of Jesus Christ of Latter-Day Saints.
+Some other terms that are okay to use are “Latter Day Saints”, “Christ’s Restored Church”, or “Restored Church of Jesus Christ”.
+“LDS” is also a better term than “Mormon”, but it would still be preferred to use one of the other names instead of just the acronym.

-• Using the term “Mormon Church” when you know of the preferred terms is inaccurate and derogatory, so now you know, please try using those other titles instead.
+- Using the term “Mormon Church” when you know of the preferred terms is often considered derogatory, so now you know, please try using those other titles instead.
 Thank you!

 Q&A about The Furry Fandom and being a furry: